 Bryan Miller attended Sinclair Community College to study Technical Theatre, specializing in Lighting and Sound.
 While at Sinclair, Bryan also studied Theatrical Makeup, Acting, Stage Management and Stage Weapons.

-Bryan has eleven years of experience and has worked on about 50 shows at various theatres, including Sinclair’s Blair Hall Theatre, Beavercreek Community Theatre, Chaminade Julienne High School, Stivers School for the Arts, Fairmont High School, Epiphany Lutheran Church and many IATSE local union calls.
+Bryan has twelve years of experience and has worked on about 50 shows at various theatres, including Sinclair’s Blair Hall Theatre, Beavercreek Community Theatre, Chaminade Julienne High School, Stivers School for the Arts, Fairmont High School, Epiphany Lutheran Church and many IATSE local union calls.
 Bryan recently won DayTony Awards in Lighting and Special Effects Design and High School DayTony Awards in Lighting and Sound Design.